NAMATOVU-CHRISTINE/ExpenseTrack/README.md

 ---

 ## **🚀 About Me**

-💻 I’m a **Computer sciemstist Aspiring Full Stack developer ** passionate about building high-quality, impactful software solutions. 🚀
+**💻 I’m a Computer Scientist and aspiring Full Stack Developer, passionate about building high-quality, impactful software solutions.
+With a strong foundation in both front-end and back-end technologies, I am dedicated to continuous learning and driven by the desire to create software that makes a real difference. 🚀**